 What is the difference between a HIPAA Gap Analysis and a HIPAA Risk Analysis?
 Many organizations use these interchangeably, however, they are not correct in doing so.
 Don’t make the same mistake.
+We can help you understand the difference.

 Office of Civil Rights Requirements